dangets/presentations/thrust_intro/slides.md

 create unreadable walls of error messages from the compiler.

 It may be difficult to shoehorn some structures into `vector` form - fallback to CUDA in those parts when necessary.
+For example, problems where you need to know your current index/position, such as image processing or matrix multiplication.

-When working with more than 2 input vectors to an algorithm, you often have to work with zip iterators - not difficult, but does get a bit tedious.
+When working with more than 2 input vectors to an algorithm, you often have to work with `zip_iterator`s - not difficult, but does get a bit tedious.
 This is required to maintain compile time type safety.

 ---